dimikot/dklab_realsync/README.txt

 Usage for Linux, FreeBSD, MacOS X (darwin)
 ------------------------------------------

-1. Place contents of this directory somewhere, e.g.:
+1. Place contents of this directory somewhere, e.g. (or somewhere else):
      /opt/dklab_realsync/

 2. Create a desktop shortcut for command-line: